 1. What are the penalties for driving under the influence?

 Depending on whether the conviction is both a misdemeanor and a first offense, a second offense, or a felony DUI, Georgia impaired driving laws have minimum mandatory penalties.
 This link explains, in detail, those statutory minimums on both the criminal consequences of a misdemeanor DUI, and the driver's license suspension implications.
 Only 5% of all cases in Georgia are DUI felony cases.
 Most importantly, a driving under the influence conviction in Georgia will NEVER "age off" your criminal record.
 Georgia laws have no first offender provisions and no expungement--ever!
 This is why our Georgia DUI lawyers travel statewide to help accused citizens who face drunk driving charges.

-2. What is the license suspension penalty for refusal to take the breath or blood test?
+2. What is the DUI license suspension penalty for refusal to take the breath or blood test?

 In Georgia, a person charged with "refusal" to submit to implied consent testing risks total loss of driver's license for some time period.
-Typically, a one year loss of driving privileges is the penalty for refusing the implied consent test.
+Typically, a one year loss of driving privileges is the penalty for refusing the DUI test (implied consent test).
 By winning the criminal charge or getting the DUI reduced to reckless driving, we often shorten this license suspension.
 In Georgia, the refusal "suspension" does not allow for a "work" or limited permit, for an administrative license suspension "refusal".
 Fortunately, our law firm is successful in the overwhelming majority of our cases, and in AVOIDING a TOTAL LOSS of driving privileges at their DUI administrative hearing for our clients facing driving under the influence charges.